konigio/konig/konig-schemagen-maven-plugin/README.md

 </project>
 ```

 The configuration is optional.
-See the discussion about configuration parameters below.
+For the default values, see the discussion about configuration parameters below.

 To run the generator, simply invoke the following command in your project's base directory: